The eagles were back.

 He turned and began to walk east once more.

 First Fang padded after him for a few paces before he leaped again.
-The wolf floated in midair, arrested and shimmering, lost in a silver haze, and then he was wolfskin, snarling mouth and glaring eyes thrown back at the sky.
-For all the size of the size of his fur—and First Fang was a giant of a wolf, making his southern kin look like coyotes—he was almost weightless on Marrok’s back, as if the wolf was not hanging from his shoulders but hovering just above them.
+The wolf floated in midair, arrested and shimmering in a silver haze, and then he was wolfskin once more, snarling mouth and glaring eyes thrown back at the sky.
+There was no sense of weight, not even a tug at his shoulders to tell him the wolf was there, but Marrok could feel him nevertheless, hovering over his shoulders.
 Always.

 Well, so long as you don’t mean to stay in this place, First Fang amended.